Click Here for Complaint Form

 Title VI and LEP Public Participation Plan

 It is Cimarron Public Transit System’s intent to provide an opportunity for public involvement and full access to the transportation decision making process in each stage of the planning and development of a transportation project to all segments of the population, including minority or low-income communities and populations who are not proficient in English.
 Public forums are scheduled annually in each county served to invite the public to participate in the transportation plan.
 Virtual meetings will be considered as an option for participation, when circumstances are necessary.
-Press releases that include the schedule of meetings and locations are published in local newspapers.
-Legal notices are published in the classified section of the largest newspapers in each county at least two consecutive weeks regarding a notice opportunity.
-Letters are mailed to elected officials, tribes, and private transit providers.
-Mass email notices are sent to businesses, contract representatives, chambers and social service organizations.
+Press releases that include the schedule of meetings and locations will be published in local newspapers.
+Legal notices will be published in the classified section of the largest newspapers in each county at least two consecutive weeks regarding a notice opportunity.
+Letters will be mailed to elected officials, tribes, and private transit providers.
+Mass email notices will be sent to businesses, contract representatives, chambers, partners and social service organizations.

 To encourage the participation of minorities, the agency by-laws outline board membership.
 At least one-third of the Governing Board must be comprised of elected public officials, currently holding office or their representatives.
 At least one-third of the directors shall be persons chosen in accordance with democratic selection procedures adequate to assure that members are representative of low-income individuals and families in the neighborhood served.
 The remainder shall be officials or members of business, industry, labor, religious, law enforcement, education or other major groups and interests in the community served.

-It should be noted that CPTS transit riders and clients are not asked questions about ethnicity when scheduling a trip.
+It should be noted that CPTS transit riders and clients are not asked questions about ethnicity when a trip is scheduled.
 Cimarron Public Transit System does not request or track this information, with the exception of the WorkRide promotion and Title III participation.
 The program provides an estimated 1,850-2,250 trips each week.

-Cimarron Public Transit System has two senior advisory committees, Creek/Osage County Senior Advisory Committee and Ponca City Senior Advisory Committee.
+Cimarron Public Transit System has two senior advisory committees, Creek/Osage County Senior Advisory Council and Ponca City Senior Advisory Council.
 These advisory bodies provide insight and feedback to the agency.
-They are non-elected individuals that review current and proposed activities of senior projects.
+They are non-elected individuals who review current and proposed activities of senior projects.
 Members are invited by transit administration and/or recommended by advisory members or representatives of social service organizations to participate.
 Meetings are open to the public.

-Senior surveys will be disseminated in Creek and Osage Counties as well as Ponca City annually.
-Surveys to the general ridership public are disseminated annually as part of the agency’s community assessment process.
+Senior Surveys are disseminated to senior participants in Creek and Osage Counties as well as Ponca City annually.
+Surveys to the general ridership public and stakeholders are disseminated annually as part of the agency’s community assessment process.